 Prior to joining Google, Eric was Chairman and CEO of Novell, a software and services company.
 Previously, he spent 14 years at Sun Microsystems, Inc., starting his career as a manager and rising to become their Chief Technology Officer.
 He also held technical positions at Xerox Palo Alto Research Center (PARC), Bell Laboratories, and Zilog.

 Eric has been honored with numerous accolades and supports a variety of esteemed organizations.
 He was elected to the National Academy of Engineering in 2006 and inducted into the American Academy of Arts and Sciences as a fellow in 2007.
 He was on the Board of Trustees at Carnegie Mellon University from 2004 to 2006, and at Princeton University from 2007 to 2010.
 Additionally, since 2008, he has served as a trustee of the Institute for Advanced Study in Princeton, New Jersey, and after a 12-year tenure was named an emeritus board member in 2020.
 Eric was also a member of the President’s Council of Advisors on Science from 2009 to 2017.
 He currently serves as Chair of the Board of Directors of The Broad Institute, and on the board of The Mayo Clinic, the Advisory Board at UC Berkeley, and is a member of the Cornell Tech Board of Overseers.
-He also serves as Executive Chairman at Steel Perlot, an innovation engine that seeks to combine and leverage the brightest minds, capital, and data to accelerate the future.
+He also serves as Executive Chairman at Steel Perlot, an AI and analytics company of companies.

 Eric became the Chairman of the Department of Defense’s Innovation Board in 2016 and held the position for four years, during which he was awarded the Department of Defense Medal for Distinguished Public Service in January of 2017 by Secretary of Defense Ashton Carter.
 He was also a member of NASA’s National Space Council User Advisory Group for two years which was chaired by the Vice President.
 He served as the Chairman of the US National Security Commission for Artificial Intelligence for three years.
 In 2021, he launched the Special Competitive Studies Project, a new initiative that will make recommendations to strengthen America’s long-term global competitiveness for a future where artificial intelligence (AI) and other emerging technologies reshape our national security, economy, and society, of which he is also Chairman.